-Course Code AGR510-19

-Course Title Agrometeorology and crop weather forecasting

-Type of course Theory and Practical

-LTP 2:0:2

-Credits 3(2+1)

-Course prerequisite B.Sc.
-(Agriculture)

-Course Objectives To impart knowledge about agro-meteorology and crop weather

-forecasting to meet the challenges of aberrant weather conditions
+Course Code AGR510 Course Title Agrometeorology and crop weather forecasting Type of course Theory and Practical LTP 2:0:2 Credits 3(2+1) Course prerequisite B.Sc.
+(Agriculture) Course objective To impart knowledge about agro-meteorology and crop weather forecasting to meet the challenges of aberrant weather conditions Course outcomes CO1 Students will get aware about the agro-meteorology and development in relation to crop environment, composition of atmosphere, distribution of atmospheric pressure and wind.
+CO2 Students will be aware about effects of temperature on plant physiological processes, measures of atmospheric temperature, relative humidity.
+CO3 Students will understand weather forecasting, short, medium and long range, aerospace science and weather forecasting, benefits of weather services to agriculture.